-Pilates can be especially useful throughout pregnancy to help with labour and childbirth - preparing you mentally and physically for the challenges of giving birth, and looking after a baby.
+Pilates is an especially useful exercise throughout pregnancy.
+Pilates helps with both labour and being a new mum by preparing you mentally and physically for the challenges of giving birth and looking after a baby.

 After you’ve given birth, pilates can help keep you both physically and mentally prepared to take on the challenge of little ones.

 Founder of equipment studio, Agile Pilates, Agi Makarewicz, says:

 “When you take the time to stop and think about the beauty and complexity of growing a baby inside your womb, it is simply amazing – it is truly a wonder of nature.

 “But the demands of pregnancy can take its toll on your body; back pain, sciatica and the weakening of your pelvic floor are all very common issues.

 Here are 5 reasons why pilates classes work brilliantly for pregnant women and new mums: